rachana-paudel/AWS_Solution_Architect/ELB and ASG/README.md

     + Scheduled Scaling Ahead: Preemptively scheduling scaling actions using AWS Auto Scaling.
 Adjusting the capacity of AWS resources before the forecasted changes in workload occur, ensuring optimal performance and cost efficiency.

 #### <img src='images/predictive scaling.png' height='100%' width='100%' >

+#### Good metrics to scale on
++ CPUUtilization: Average CPU
+utilization across your instances
++ RequestCountPerTarget: to make sure the number of requests per EC2 instances is stable
++ Average Network In / Out (if you’re application is network bound)
++ Any custom metric (that you push using CloudWatch)